actbee/Light-System/README.md

 ![gesture](https://github.com/actbee/Interactive-Light-System-Design-Based-On-Simple-Gesture-Recognition-/blob/master/images/gestures.png?raw=true)

-For the considertion of safety, instead using high power strong light LED, I choose low power LED and by paralleling some of them together and let the light pass throug some specific meterials placed beyond a nice pixel light can be provided.
+For the consideration of safety, instead of using high power strong light LED, I choose the low power LED and by paralleling some of them together and let the light passes throug some specific meterials placed beyond to provid pixel light well.
 The principle of producing those beautiful pixel lights is shown in the following image.
-The visual effect is strongly recongnised with the pixel (hole) width, the light-passing material choosed, the sickness of this material and the distance between the material and the LED light.
+The visual effect is strongly connected with the pixel (hole) width, the light-passing material choosed, the sickness of this material and the distance between the material and the LED light.
 I have tested multiple possible materials in multiple distances to get the best visual result.

 ![principle](https://github.com/actbee/Interactive-Light-System-Design-Based-On-Simple-Gesture-Recognition-/blob/master/images/led.png?raw=true)